Schedule Changes and Course Withdrawals 1.202

 Administrative Withdrawal

-Students may not withdraw themselves from class after the last day to drop and need to request an administrative withdrawal from the Director of Student Success & Judicial Affairs (primary contact) or the Associate Vice President of Student Services & Development/Dean of Students (AVP, secondary contact).
-Requests for administrative withdrawal must be formally submitted after the last day to drop and no later than one (1) calendar year of the last day following the semester in which the class(es) were taken.
+Students may not withdraw themselves from class after the last day to drop.
+Students needing to withdraw due to extenuating circumstances after the last day to drop need to request an administrative withdrawal from the Associate Dean of Student Success (primary contact) or the Associate Vice President of Student Services & Development (AVP, secondary contact).
+Student requests for administrative withdrawal must be formally submitted after the last day to drop and no later than one (1) calendar year of the last day following the semester in which the class(es) were taken.
 The process is as follows:

-The Director of Student Success & Judicial Affairs or an alternate will review the documentation to determine the appropriateness of the request.
+The Associate Dean of Student Success or AVP will review the documentation to determine the appropriateness of the request.

-If the Director of Student Success & Judicial Affairs or alternate does not believe the request is justified, that person shall notify the student, in writing, of that decision within five school days of receiving the request.
-Once notified, the student may appeal that decision within five school days to the AVP if the decision was rendered by the Director of Student Success & Judicial Affairs, or to the Vice President of Teaching Learning & Student Development if the decision was rendered by the AVP.
-The appellate party will have ten school days to review the appeal and determine if AW should be pursued.
+If the Associate Dean of Student Success or AVP does not believe the request is justified, that person shall notify the student, in writing, of that decision within five school days of receiving the request.
+Once notified, the student may appeal that decision within five school days to the AVP if the decision was rendered by the Director of Student Success or to the Vice President of Teaching Learning & Student Development if the decision was rendered by the AVP.
+The appellate party will have ten school days to review the appeal and determine if the AW should be granted.
 The student will be notified of the decision in writing.
-If the appeal is unsuccessful, the matter will be at an end.
-If the appeal is successful, the appellate party will work with the Director of Student Success & Judicial Affairs or alternate to continue the process as outlined below.
+If the appeal is unsuccessful, the matter will be concluded.
+If the appeal is successful, the appellate party will work with the Associate Dean of Student Success or alternate to continue the process as outlined below.

-If the Director of Student Success & Judicial Affairs or alternate believes the documentation provides a basis for granting an administrative withdrawal, that person will notify all affected faculty, in writing.
+If the Associate Dean of Student Success or AVP believes the documentation provides a basis for granting an administrative withdrawal, that person will notify all affected faculty, in writing.
 Faculty will have five school days to respond, in writing, to the request.
 Faculty may respond in one of three ways:

 • concur with the finding;

-• request a meeting with the Director of Student Success & Judicial Affairs or alternate to review the case.
+• request a meeting with the Associate Dean of Student Success or AVP to review the case.

-If there is no response by the faculty within five school days, the faculty is deemed to have concurred with the findings of the Director of Student Success & Judicial Affairs or AVP.
+If there is no response by the faculty within five school days, the faculty is deemed to have concurred with the findings of the Associate Dean of Student Success or AVP.

-If, after consultation with the faculty, the Director of Student Success & Judicial Affairs and/or AVP still believes the administrative withdrawal is warranted, one of them will notify all affected faculty of that decision.
-If there is still disagreement, the faculty have two school days to voice their concerns to the Vice President of Teaching Learning and Student Development who will then review the decision.
+If, after consultation with the faculty, the Associate Dean of Student Success or AVP still believes the administrative withdrawal is warranted, one of them will notify all affected faculty of that decision.
+If there is still disagreement, the faculty have two school days to express their concerns in writing to the Vice President of Teaching Learning and Student Development who will then review the decision.

 If the request is approved, the student will receive an "AW" (Administrative Withdrawal) in place of a final grade on their transcript.